BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Leave my Flowers Alone!** `PASSIVE`

-At the start of the game after deployments, Hamfast's player places three 25mm Flower Markers anywhere on the board.
-Models can Move over them but cannot end their move or back away onto them.
-Objects cannot be placed overlapping them.
-Friendly Hobbits re-roll failed To Wound rolls for Strikes and shooting whilst within 3" of a Flower Marker.
-Hamfast also gains +1 To Wound when making Strikes or shooting an enemy within 3" of a Flower Marker.
+After both sides have deployed, before the first turn begins, Hamfast's controlling player may place three 25mm Flower Markers anywhere on the board.
+Models can Move freely over Flower Markers, but may never end their Move overlapping a Flower Marker.
+They may also not Back Away or Make Way so that they are overlapping a Flower Marker.
+Objects such as a Siege Engine, Heavy Object, or other such items can never be placed so that they are overlapping a Flower Marker.
+Friendly Hobbit models may re-roll failed To Wound Rolls when making Strikes or shooting attacks that target an enemy model within 3" of a friendly Flower Marker.
+Additionally, Hamfast gains a bonus of +1 To Wound when making Strikes or shooting attacks that target an enemy model within 3" of a friendly Flower Marker.

 </div>